Response to Amazon and Kindle Direct Publishing

 Notably absent was a gargantuan monopoly gobbling up everybody else's share of the pie, and strong arming those other players into producing just as much work as before, but for considerably less pay.
 There was no Amazonian slave driver at the industry helm cracking the whip and punishing those who failed to get in line.
 And the paperback book, it should be pointed out, was a non-proprietary invention.
-Unlike your Kindle device, a user of the paperback book could read printed words if they happened to be produced by a small company which didn't pay a tribute fee to the Book's inventor.
+Unlike your Kindle device, a user of the Paperback Book could read and benefit from the words printed inside it even if no tribute fee had been paid to the Book's inventor!
 (Who, as an aside, was Julius Caesar.
 The guy invented the BOOK.
 But that's another story...)

 In short, George Orwell wasn't wrong.
 He was early.